 Managing the proposal writing process effectively, particularly when there are multiple team members and the proposals become increasingly complex, often requires considerable skill.
 Using the provided tools and templates, such as team kick-off meeting template or the work plan template, may assist the principal investigator and his/her team throughout the process.
-See the RDS Resource Catalog for these materials.
+See Proposal Development Tools for these materials.

 While not all funding proposals require a project management plan, the plan is gaining in popularity.
 Typically, the requirement is found in large (center-style or multi-million dollar) and complex (multi-institution) proposals or proposals that require the installation of equipment or building and construction of facilities.
 The plan is requested to show the degree to which the proposing organization is prepared to successfully execute the intended project or center.
 Even if the proposal does not require a management plan, incorporating clear management lines (including a plan for replacing leadership) and communications plans may make your proposal more competitive as it shows that you are thinking ahead about the implementation of your award.
 Consider the following when designing your project management plan:

 - What are the qualifications and experience of the project manager to plan, lead, coordinate, and manage?